-• Detailed financial analyses, implementation schedules, and technical reports, if any: The auditor may review the detailed financial analyses and technical reports to deepen their understanding of the business estimations.
-The understanding of implementation schedules will throw light on unrealistic projections, if any.

-- 21) Understanding the privatisation objectives: Understanding the privatisation objectives and the risks/problems involved in them helps the auditor to develop the audit objectives.
+- Detailed financial analyses, implementation schedules, and technical reports, if any: The auditor may review the detailed financial analyses and technical reports to deepen their understanding of the business estimations.
+The understanding of implementation schedules will throw light on unrealistic projections, if any. - 24) Identification of privatisation opportunity: Analysing how the government arrived at the privatisation opportunity and the deliberations, which led to the decision, will throw light on the intended privatisation objectives and expectations of the executive from the privatisation.
+The auditor may be able to notice the risks and problems in the identification stage itself, say for example, an apparent incorrect assessment of the intended benefits/results of the privatisation, which is most likely to result in non-achievement of the privatisation objectives at a later stage. - 25) Understanding the privatisation objectives: Understanding the privatisation objectives and the risks/problems involved in them helps the auditor to develop the audit objectives.
 The auditor may note that contrary to popular assumptions, declining profitability of the privatised entity is not always the reason for privatisation.
-Even a profitable entity may be privatised considering other social or financial objectives, for instance, - To improve overall efficiency of the SOE/entity; - To encourage wider share ownership; - To transfer commercial risks to the private sector; - To secure investment (financial objectives); - To enhance empowerment of citizens (social objectives); - To release resources for priority social sectors (social objectives).
+Even a profitable entity may be privatised considering other social or financial objectives, for instance,

-The auditor may ascertain the full implications of the privatisation objectives since these determine the focus areas in the performance audit of privatisation.
-For example, if the objective is to privatise the entity against a timetable rather than maximising proceeds, in order to establish investor confidence in the privatisation process, it may be outside the auditor's remit to say that the state could have delayed the privatisation in order to get a better price.

-Awareness of the outcomes and consequences of the government's stated objectives will also help the auditor to identify any important unstated objectives.
+- To improve overall efficiency of the SOE/entity; - To encourage wider share ownership; - To transfer commercial risks to the private sector; - To secure investment (financial objectives); - To enhance empowerment of citizens (social objectives); - To release resources for priority social sectors (social objectives). - 26) Privatisation objectives generally include efficiency gains and encouraging wider share ownership.
+However, without clear and specified objectives, it is unlikely that the state will be able to maximise the benefits and minimise the risks of the privatisation.
+For example, in the case of privatisation in the telecom sector through initial public offering of the shares, the government did not formulate clear and sufficiently specific objectives, which it intended to achieve with the sale.
+Neither did the state develop an action plan through which to meet its objectives.
+In this case, the state's key objective was to maximise share ownership, but the state's publicity campaign about the sale was targeted mainly to corporate investors and foreign investors, with little attention to potential small investors.
+Also, the state did not factor in the general public's lack of trust in, and desire to invest in, the stock market. - 27) As far as possible, the auditor may seek to ascertain the implications of the privatisation objectives in a holistic manner, since these objectives would determine the focus areas in the performance audit of privatisation.
+For example, if the objective is to privatise the entity against a timetable rather than maximising proceeds, because the government wishes to establish investor confidence in the privatisation process, then the auditor may not like to exclusively focus on the possibility that the state could have delayed the privatisation in order to get a better price. - 28) Awareness of the outcomes and consequences of the government's stated objectives will also help the auditor to identify any important unstated objectives.
 For example, even if not a stated objective, the auditor may still examine as to whether the privatisation resulted in maximum price benefits.
+Thus, only by understanding these objectives in their complexity and interaction, and how they may affect the conduct of the sale, will the SAI be able to identify what questions it should address in studying the sale.